 Many people think that "tundra" is a catch-all term for any area that with temperatures below freezing all year round.
 It's not - "tundra" refers specifically to any flat, large area of land with no trees and permanently frozen ground in the Northern Hemisphere.
 Obviously, this definition excludes Antarctica right away, since it doesn't get much more "south" than the south pole.

-Antarctica is actually a dessert, and it's the largest dessert in the world.
-Although people tend to picture desserts as hot, sandy areas, dryness is actually the defining characteristic of this kind of biome.
+Antarctica is actually a desert, and it's the largest desert in the world.
+Although people tend to picture deserts as hot, sandy areas, dryness is actually the defining characteristic of this kind of biome.
 Over the course of a year, the continent sees an average of less than 2 inches of precipitation, which actually makes it dryer than the Sahara.

 Myth No. 2: Polar bears eat penguins